 The gradient of the Hauraki Plains is slight, rising only about 3 metres over the 25 kilometres from the Firth of Thames to Paeroa.
 Flood protection of the surrounding countryside is a huge, ongoing task.

 Because of its combination of mountains and lowlands, Hauraki–Coromandel has a wide range of local climates and native vegetation types for a coastal region in the upper North Island.
-At higher altitudes annual rainfall can be 100% higher and mean temperatures 7°C lower than on the plains.
-Subalpine plants occupy the summit of Moehau, regenerating conifer–broadleaf forests cover the lower slopes of the Coromandel Range, but little of the original kahikatea forest, flax and raupō survive on the Hauraki Plains.
+At higher altitudes annual rainfall can be twice the volume and mean temperatures 7°C lower than on the plains.
+Subalpine plants occupy the summit of Moehau and regenerating conifer–broadleaf forests cover the lower slopes of the Coromandel Range, but little of the original kahikatea forest, flax and raupō survive on the Hauraki Plains.

 Hauraki–Coromandel has a moist to wet climate resulting from elevation and exposure to rain-bearing winds.
 Annual rainfall varies from 1,150 mm in low-lying areas to 2,500 mm at higher altitudes.

 Summer droughts result when anticyclones become stationary for extended periods.
-The reverse, sustained heavy rainfall, occurs at higher altitudes with intense cyclones.
+Sustained heavy rainfall occurs at higher altitudes as a result of intense cyclones.
 If soils are already saturated, runoff from the Coromandel and Kaimai ranges causes flooding on the plains.

 Despite 70 years of land drainage and river control, the Hauraki Plains was struck by one of the greatest floods in its 20th-century history in 1981.
 Thames was cut off by floodwaters for several days.